Software-Preservation-Network-Techinfra/spn-techinfra-emulation/userstories/userstories.md

 ## Introduction

-The user stories below are provided for guidance to resources that you might want to use.
+The user stories below are provided for guidance to determine which resources you might want to use.